beingEniola/Pizza-Runner/README.md

 	);
 ```

-Full codes on how I created all the needed table is [here](https://github.com/beingEniola/Pizza-Runner/blob/ccc5622f159a5760a3a9516343ee6033c5861af6/Pizza%20runner%20Schema.sql)
+Full codes on how I created all the needed table can be found [here](https://github.com/beingEniola/Pizza-Runner/blob/ccc5622f159a5760a3a9516343ee6033c5861af6/Pizza%20runner%20Schema.sql)

 ### Data Import